 Sample Hybrid Long-Term Care Insurance Rates

-The reason I’m using $4000 in monthly benefits is due to a recent “Genworth Cost of Care Survey.”
-The survey found that the median cost of home healthcare in the USA is about $4,000/month.
+Now a recent “Genworth Cost of Care Survey” found that the median cost of home healthcare in the USA is about $4,000/month.

 Let’s see how much it costs using a single premium:

-Using a single premium, we see that a Hybrid Long-Term Care Insurance policy ranges in price depending on a number of factors including gender and age.
-That said, there are other factors that are used to determine the cost.
+Based on the table, we see Hybrid Long-Term Care Insurance ranges in price depending on a number of factors including gender and age.

-Therefore let’s look at some ways to save on a Hybrid Long-Term Care Insurance policy using the factors that affects its cost.
+Therefore, let’s look at some ways to save on a Hybrid Long-Term Care Insurance policy using factors that affects its cost.

 Ways To Save – Buying A Policy Now As Oppose To Later